ocf/decal-web/_announcements/week-3.md

---
+---
 title: Week 3 Announcement
 week: 3
 date: 2025-02-17
 ---
+Hi!
 Hope everyone's had a good Presidential day weekend! we're entering the third week of the DeCal.
 At this point, you should have turned in your Lab 2 on Gradescope.
 We know some people have been struggling with permissions on the Decal VM, and we're looking into the issue.
 Let us know if this is happening to you on Edstem or through email and you're allowed to submit late!
 Weekly notes:
 - Normal schedule, Lecture + Lab on **Tuesday 02/18 7-9PM PST**.
 Experimental track on Thursday same time!
     - Slides link are released, but are not official/finalized until after lecture is given on Tuesday 7pm.